 Before we begin working together, please read this contract carefully and let me know if you have any questions before signing.
 Once you sign, it will constitute a binding agreement between us.
-Your consent for psychological services is voluntary.
+Your consent for psychological services is voluntary unless pursuant to a court order.
 Psychotherapy can be discontinued by either of us at any time.

 Therapy works best when it is regularly scheduled and attended.
 However, it is also important that we remain healthy.
 If you (or your child) have a fever, body aches, or chills in the last 48 hours, we can cancel, reschedule, or move to a secure video session.
 Please do not come into the office or waiting room.
 This policy is to keep ourselves and our community healthy.
 Please note that a minimum of 24 hours of notice is required for rescheduling or canceling an appointment.
 If for any reason other than a medical emergency, a session is canceled less than 24 hours prior, a full fee will be charged.
 Please note that insurance policies typically do not reimburse late cancellations and no-shows.

 If you need to contact me between sessions, please leave a message on voicemail at (805) 383-0882.
 Messages are retrieved during daytime working hours Monday through Friday.
 If telephone contact is necessary outside of regular working hours due to an emergency, you may call my cell phone at (805) 469-8670.
 Although I try to return emergency calls within the hour, an immediate response is not guaranteed.
 It is recommended that you call your family physician, psychiatrist, or dial 911 for immediate care.